Hull FC hammer Saints to avenge Challenge Cup loss

 Paul Wellens' men have now lost six games this season, as many as they did in the entirety of the 2022 Super League campaign.

-Saturday's Cup tie swung on Josh Griffin's red card for the hosts for dissent and he was subsequently hit with a seven-match ban for questioning the integrity of the referee.
+Saturday's cup tie swung when Hull's Josh Griffin's was red-carded for dissent and he was subsequently hit with a seven-match ban for questioning the integrity of the referee.

 Despite that disappointment, Tony Smith's men started on the front foot and Clifford gave them the lead after four minutes before Tuimavave crashed over for a second score.